Clastify logo

 Choosing radiation for real uses

 The useful isotope depends on both half-life and radiation type.
-In medical imaging, gamma emitters work well because photons can escape the body and be detected; the half-life must be long enough for the procedure but short enough to reduce dose.
-When treating tissue, stronger localized absorption may be useful.
+In medical imaging, gamma emitters work well because photons can escape the body and be detected; the half-life has to be long enough for the procedure but short enough to reduce dose.
+For treating tissue, stronger localized absorption may be useful.
 To check the thickness of aluminium sheet, beta radiation is suitable because its absorption changes noticeably with thickness.
 Alpha would be stopped too easily, while gamma might pass through with too little change.
 For underground pipe leaks or river-flow tracing, the source should be detectable and should have a short enough half-life to avoid long-term contamination.
 Radioactive dating also depends on choosing a nuclide with a half-life comparable to the age range being investigated.

 Activity and count rate are not the same

-Activity means the number of nuclei in a radioactive sample that decay per unit time.
-For activity, (A) is measured in becquerel (Bq), where (1, ext{Bq}=1, ext{decay s}^{-1}).
-The same letter also stands for nucleon number in nuclide notation, so use the context.
+Activity means the number of nuclei in a radioactive sample that decay each unit time.
+For activity, AA is measured in becquerel (Bq), with 1 Bq=1 decay s−11\,\text{Bq}=1\,\text{decay s}^{-1}.
+The same letter also appears as the nucleon number in nuclide notation, so use the context.

 Count rate means the number of radiation detections an instrument records per unit time.
-We may write a count rate as (R), where (R) is the detector count rate (s⁻¹ or counts s⁻¹).
-The count rate is usually lower than the activity: the detector only covers part of the full solid angle, some radiation gets absorbed before it reaches the detector, and the detector is not perfectly efficient.
+We can write the count rate as RR, where RR is the detector count rate (s−1\text{s}^{-1} or counts s−1\text{s}^{-1}).
+Count rate is usually lower than activity: the detector only covers part of the full solid angle, some radiation is absorbed before it reaches the detector, and the detector is not perfectly efficient.

 Measuring a half-life

 A typical school experiment uses a Geiger–Müller tube and counter for beta or gamma radiation, or a spark counter for alpha radiation.
-Start by measuring the background count rate with no source present, ideally for several minutes.
-Next, put the source at a fixed distance from the detector and record the count rate at regular time intervals.
+Start by measuring the background count rate with no source present, ideally over several minutes.
+Then put the source at a fixed distance from the detector and record the count rate at regular time intervals.
 Subtract the background to get the corrected count rate before using the graph to find the half-life.

 Image

-Radioactive counting is statistical.
-If (C) counts are recorded, where (C) is the number of detected events (unitless), the random uncertainty is roughly (\pm\sqrt{C}).
-Longer counting intervals therefore reduce percentage uncertainty, but the interval must not be so long that the source changes significantly during one reading.
+.
+Longer counting intervals therefore reduce the percentage uncertainty, but don't make the interval so long that the source changes significantly during one reading.

 Halving step by step

-In count-rate questions with constant geometry, use (R=R_0/2^n), where (R_0) is the initial corrected count rate (s⁻¹).
-The same repeated halving works for the number of undecayed parent nuclei, the activity, and the corrected count rate.
+The same halving pattern applies to the number of undecayed parent nuclei, the activity, and the corrected count rate.

 Exact halving of parent amount and corrected count rate at integer half-lives.